viktorsommar/gh_api_client/README.md

 We have prepared the basic user interface for you.
 Your task is to make a call to the GitHub API and retrieve information on whatever the user inputs in the search field.

+You will fork this repository and then clone down the forked repository to your local computer.
+Then you need to branch off before you start with the actual challenge.
+When you feel that you are done, make a pull request towards this repository.

 ![](gh_search_basic_ui.png)

 ### Resources